pesintta/vdr-plugin-vaapidevice/README.txt

 SVDRP:
 ------

+	Use 'svdrpsend.pl plug softhddevice HELP'
-	Use 'svdrpsend.pl plug softhddevice HELP' to see the SVDRP commands help and which are supported by the plugin.
+	or 'svdrpsend plug softhddevice HELP' to see the SVDRP commands help and which are supported by the plugin.

 Keymacros:
 ----------